Johnny Carino’s Bowtie Festival: A Creamy Pasta Delight

 What’s not to love about crisp bacon and grilled chicken?
 Best of all you can recreate this dish at home in no time at all.

-Even if you aren’t an experienced cook you can make this recipe.
-You can make it even more flavorful if you use a homemade Alfredo sauce.
+Even if you aren’t an experienced cook, you can make this recipe.
+You can make it even more flavorful by using a homemade creamy Alfredo sauce.
 There are several good jars of Alfredo sauce available if you don’t want to make it from scratch.

 Ingredients